AnnLe4869/juniorgocode-blog/content/functional-form-of-setstate/index.md

 }
 ```

-By changing from normal update to using a callback to update state, we get everything work as we expected.
+By changing from normal update to using a callback to update state, we have everything work as expected.

 ## Batching or Closure

-**Batching** is the behavior where multiple state-update functions are batched and run at them same time, results in a single state update and thus, only one re-render.
+**Batching** is the behavior where multiple state-update functions are batched and run at them same time, results in only one state update and thus, only one re-render.

-**Closure**, in the React context and in our example, means that a function is "closed", mean that the variable it received when it was called will remain as is, despite the fact that outside of the function, that variable may be updated or changed.
+**Closure**, in the React context and in our example, means that a function is "closed".
+This means the arguments' value it received when it was called will remain as they are, despite the fact that outside of the function, those arguments' value may be updated or changed already.

 In example 6, batching only affects how many time the component re-render and not the final value of state variable.
-Closure is the one that affect the final value of state variable.
-We can test this our by eliminate batching in our example (for more info about batching, see [when does React batch state](/link-somewhere))
+Closure is the factor that affect the final value of state variable.
+We can test this our by eliminate batching in our example (for more info about batching, see [when does React batch state](https://www.juniorgocode.com/when-does-react-batch-state))

 ```tsx
 // Example 8